Physalis heterophylla: Identification

 The flowers are on simple inflorescences that emerge from leaf apexes.
 The petals are yellow on the exterior, and yellow on the interior with purple highlights emanating up each petal from the base.
 They are funnelform in shape, with five fused petals.
 There are five reticulated sepals, which enlarge after flowering to eventually protect the maturing fruit.
 Stamens five, with yellow anthers and purple filaments.
 The flowers face downwards when open, and are about 2.5 cm in diameter.
 The fruits are typical for the family (appearing like a tomatillo), and have a slightly bitter taste, though they are perfectly edible when ripe.

-The rest of the plant is poisonous, including to animals.
+Toxicity

+Outside of the mature fruit, which is edible, all parts of P. heterophylla contain toxic amounts of solanine, which is poisonous to humans and animals.
+Symptoms of solanine poisoning include headache, stomach pain, lowered temperature, dilated pupils, vomiting, diarrhea, circulatory and respiratory depression, and loss of sensation.